lee-dohm/code-smells/FIT2107/mocking/README.md

 ```

 ## Mocking alternatives
-* hand-roll your own test doubles rather than using the ​mock ​library.
+* **hand-roll your own test doubles** rather than using the ​mock ​library.
-* Docker and local networks if you're mocking something that calls a network service, set up your own version of the service for testing.
+* **Docker and local networks** if you're mocking something that calls a network service, set up your own version of the service for testing.
 For instance, rather than mocking gitlab, you set up your own gitlab server, with known test data.
-* If you're mocking to avoid user interactions, consider using a tool like Selenium to automate the user interactions, rather than using mocks in the tests themselves.
+* If you're mocking to avoid user interactions, consider using a tool like Selenium to **automate the user interactions**, rather than using mocks in the tests themselves.